Best Times to Visit Macau, China

 Witness the iconic Ruins of St. Paul's bathed in the soft light of sunrise, a truly magical experience.
 Arrive before 7 am to avoid the crowds and capture stunning photos.
 The intricate stonework takes on a different character in the early morning light.

-A Macanese Food Tour in Taipa Village
+A Macanese Feast in Taipa Village

 Sunset stroll along Hac Sa Beach